-Because if the tactics they use annoy you, those same tactics will annoy your customers.
+Because if their tactics annoy you, those same tactics will annoy your customers.
 If they seem manipulative or wasteful, then they probably are.
-So look at what they do, put up with it for a while, but use it as way to learn what NOT to do.
+So use them to learn what NOT to do.

-Here’s 3 digital marketing related examples from our social feed today.
-We won’t call out who they were.
-But if you’ve looked at anything start-up related recently, chances are you’ve seen these sorts of posts.
+Here are 3 digital marketing-related examples from our social feed today.
+We won’t name names.
+But if you’ve looked at anything start-up-related recently, chances are you’ll know who they are.

 The “Just Pay Shipping” Lead Magnet

-You’ll have seen this sort of copy on a social feed somewhere.
+You’ll have seen copy like this on a social feed …

 Limited Time offer!
 25 guaranteed tips for content marketing / search marketing / improving your Facebook ads / landing 000s of quality clients (pick any one).